 DMPs

-Training
+Training/ involvement of researchers

 Trusted repositiories

 Shared services

 4. INP

 Discussion: through e-mail, Laurent Lellouch

 INP is mainly engaged in the EOSC through its responsibility for the Photon and Neutron (PaN) facilities, ESRF, Soleil and ILL.
 In this context, FAIRisation of data is an important aspect for INP right now.
 A significant amount of work has been already invested on putting data management policies (DMP) in place, on assigning DOIs to data from the physics domain, and on metadata standards and catalogues, as well as on virtualized working environments for analysis (e.g. Jupyter notebooks).
 These services and the data generated in these facilities are being made available to the consortium of users of PaN facilities in Europe, and it is planned to make them available to the broader scientific community through EOSC.
 INP is also involved, with INC, ILL, Soleil and a number of chemistry IRs, in finding ways to extend ILL’ s DOI attribution system to other RIs, in devising discipline-specific and modular DMPs, as well as in discipline-specific and instrumentation-agnostic sample metadata describing the physical samples used in experiments.
 Connected to this is a requirement for data repositories, which extends to the wider INP community.